microsoft/TypeScript-Website/packages/tsconfig-reference/copy/en/options/noImplicitAny.md

 ---
 display: "No Implicit Any"
+oneline: "Avoid introducing anys inside your codebase when a type could be specified"
 ---

 In some cases where no type annotations are present, TypeScript will fall back to a type of `any` for a variable when it cannot infer the type.